Deploy public image

 Lightsail

-1. To test the container service is working correctly, we will need to define a public endpoint that we can navigate to in our web browser.
-We will specify nginx as the container and handle the traffic to the public endpoint via port 80.
-The health check (/) path will be left at the default value.
+5. To verify that the container service is functioning correctly, we need to determine the public endpoint that can be accessed via a web browser.
+We will designate nginx to handle traffic to the public endpoint over port 80.
+The health check path (/) will retain its default value.

 Lightsail

-1. It will take a few minutes for the container deployment to complete and the status to change from Deploying to Active.
+6. The container deployment process may take a few minutes to complete, with the status transitioning from Deploying to Active.

 Lightsail

-1. Drag the screen upwards and click on the public domain of the deployment to connect to the nginx container.
+7. Scroll up and click on the deployment’s public domain to connect to the nginx container.

 Lightsail

-1. You will connect to the nginx server installed in your nginx container.
-You have deployed the container using the public container image from Docker Hub.
-The next step, we will manually create the container image and deploy it on the Lightsail container service.
+8. You are now connected to the nginx server installed on your nginx container.
+This container has been deployed using a public container image from Docker Hub.
+Next, we’ll proceed to create our own container image and deploy it on the Lightsail container service.

 Lightsail